amp-up-io/qti3-item-player-vue3/README.md

 ## Built With

-The QTI3 Item Player is built with the Vue 3.4 (v3.4.34) framework.
+The QTI3 Item Player is built with the Vue 3.4 (v3.4.34) framework and Vite.

 * [Vue.js](https://vuejs.org/)